Chip-Biscuit/hp-Deathly-Hallows-Part-1-Fix/README.md

 simply put the d3d9.dll and d3d9.ini into your game folder next to the game exe and your good to go

+FOV is edited so that its not so zoomed in with this fix

 you can edit settings in d3d9.ini

 Default aspect ratio is 0 which is (16:9)